nasa/progpy/docs/_sources/glossary.rst

     :sorted:

     controller
       A closed loop future loading method.
-Calculates future loading as a function of state, like the :class:py:`prog_models.loading.controllers.LQR` controller used by the :class:py:`prog_models.models.aircraft_model.SmallRotorcraft` model.
+Calculates future loading as a function of state, like the :py:class:`prog_models.loading.controllers.LQR` controller used by the :py:class:`prog_models.models.aircraft_model.SmallRotorcraft` model.

     trajectory
       Path a vehicle takes through space, represented by a set of 4-dimensional points (position + time), represented by the `prog_modals.utils.traj_gen.Trajectory` class.